bacalhau-project/bacalhau/docs/examples/miscellaneous/Coreset/index.md

 ## **Introduction**

-[Coreset ](https://arxiv.org/abs/2011.09384)is a data subsetting method, Since the uncompressed datasets involved can get very big when compressed it becomes much harder to train them as training time increases with the dataset size, to reduce the training time to save costs we use the coreset method the coreset method can also be applied to other datasets
+[Coreset ](https://arxiv.org/abs/2011.09384)is a data subsetting method.
+Since the uncompressed datasets can get very large when compressed, it becomes much harder to train them as training time increases with the dataset size.
+To reduce the training time to save costs we use the coreset method the coreset method can also be applied to other datasets

 Coresets similar functionality as same as the whole dataset